-The University of Michigan School of Public Health offers an online Master of Science (MS) degree as well as a Master of Public Health (MPH) degree in Population and Health Sciences.
+The University of Michigan School of Public Health offers an online Master of Science (MS) degree and a Master of Public Health (MPH) degree in Population and Health Sciences.
 Both degrees provide students with a foundational public health education that will allow them to address complex challenges and pursue innovative, lasting solutions to improve the health of communities.
-While the curriculum across the two degrees will be similar, students interested in population health should consider the following in deciding which degree path is the right fit for them:
+While both Population and Health Sciences degrees share several curricular elements, the degrees and their benefits are distinct.
+Students interested in population health should consider the following program explanations in deciding which degree path is the right fit for them.

-This degree is for students who have an interest in the complex interplay of social, environmental, economic, political, technological, and social justice forces that shape human health globally and locally.
-Michigan's program emphasizes application of research methods and foundational public health principles to improve population health outcomes.
+The online MPH degree is for students who have an interest in the complex interplay of social, environmental, economic, political, technological, and social justice forces that shape human health globally and locally.
+Our program emphasizes application of research methods and foundational public health principles to improve population health outcomes.

 We welcome learners from varied backgrounds in health professions, health industries, government, and non-government organizations who are looking to advance their career.